 The MPhil and PhD in Computing Science and Mathematics are research training degrees.
 At the end of the programme the student will be able to demonstrate, via a written thesis, a range of abilities including: making a critical overview of a discipline; development of that knowledge into one or more specialisms; designing and executing research, investigative or development projects to deal with new problems and issues, applying a range of enquiry techniques; developing creative and original responses to problems and issues; and, communicating at an appropriate level to a range of audiences in a variety of contexts and for differing purposes.

 A further advantage is the campus itself; a beautiful, exciting and friendly place to be with facilities including the Sports Centre complete with Olympic size swimming pool, the MacRobert Arts Centre and the Students' Union.

 The Division has scope for PhD studies in a number of areas, some of which are discussed below.
-Funding for studentships is available from time to time.
-The University is offering some studentships and we may be able to offer a small number of Divisional studentships.
+Funding for scholarships is available from time to time.
+The University is offering some PhD scholarships and we may be able to offer a small number of Divisional studentships.
 There are, in addition, some SICSA prize studentships available in Computing Science.

 If you are interested in applying, please contact the person named in the particular proposal.